isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

    vendor-id=4491.
 This vendor option is extracted from the original client's message, not from any relay options.

-Empty mac-sources is not allowed.
+Empty mac-sources are not allowed.
 Administrators who do not want to specify it should either simply omit the mac-sources definition or specify it with the "any" value, which is the default.